Home

 Passes are your best counting shortcut

-Because Dominican domino has no draw pile, a pass means that player truly lacks both open numbers at that moment.
+In the standard four-player format there is no draw pile, so a pass means that player truly lacks both open numbers at that moment.

 Two or three passes around the same suit often tell you the number is almost dead, which can help you force a block or protect your partner.